Mummy Confession: I despise teething.

 Teething is the bane of existence for any infant or toddler and their mother.
 It turns our sweet cherubs into psychotic beings.
 Some are lucky to have a child barely effected by the milestone, but I have never been in that position.
 Below, I have compiled a bit of my tool belt for teething essentials for the soothing of baby and the sanity of mum (and anyone in baby’s life).

-The following contains affiliate links.
+The following contains affiliate links which means I make a Comission on qualifying purchases.
 (See disclosure policy.)

 1. Washcloth, damp and frozen.